-To receive federal aid, students must be able to verify the following:
+To receive graduate federal aid, you must have earned a minimum of 72 undergraduate credits prior to matriculation & be able to verify the following:

 Students must be a U.S. citizen or eligible non-citizen.
 An eligible non-citizen is defined as:

 - U.S. permanent resident with a valid Alien Registration Receipt (I-151 or I-551)